ethereum/ethereum-org-website/docs/enterprise/index.md

 - [EY releases zero-knowledge proof blockchain transaction technology to the public domain to advance blockchain privacy standards](https://www.ey.com/en_gl/news/2019/04/ey-releases-zero-knowledge-proof-blockchain-transaction-technology-to-the-public-domain-to-advance-blockchain-privacy-standards)
 - [Introduction to Quorum: Blockchain for the Financial Sector](https://medium.com/blockchain-at-berkeley/introduction-to-quorum-blockchain-for-the-financial-sector-58813f84e88c)

-Of course, there are countless more out there...

 ## Organisations